-Second conditional – table
+Second conditional – Grammar chart

 If clause and main clause

-We use if + past to talk about an imaginary present or future situation (although the verb is in past, the meaning is present or future).
+We use if + past to talk about an imaginary present or future situation (although the verb is in the past, the meaning is present or future).
 And we use would + infinitive to talk about the result or consequence of that imaginary situation.

 - If we had a mansion in the country, we’d go there every weekend.